No-cook tabbouleh cauliflower rice made with, herbed tofu, hummus, olives, and artichoke. Perfect for a warm weather nutritious lunch or dinner!

 Try my Roasted Red Pepper Hummus if you’re looking for an oil-free hummus recipe.

-I used Hope Foods Original Hummus to create these bowls (One of my favorite store bought hummus to use in meals!).
+I used Hope Foods Original Hummus to create these bowls (one of my favorite store bought hummus to use in meals!).

 I prefer this bowl at room temp or slightly chilled, but it can also be heated, if desired.